We all hold unrealistic expectations — though we might realize it only when they backfire. Here’s what to do if your expectations are too high.

-- “They’re heavy on shoulds,” whether it’s about ourselves or others.
-For instance, “My spouse should know how I’m feeling without my needing to tell him or her,” or “My kids should always listen to me.”
+- “Should” phrases, like “My spouse should know how I’m feeling without me telling them,” or “My kids should always listen to me.”

-- They follow this format: “If/then…” For instance, “if my partner loved me, then they’d know how I’m feeling.”
-(This is actually a common and erroneous assumption.)
+- “If, then” thoughts, like “If my partner loved me, then they’d know how I’m feeling.”

-We also think unrealistic expectations are protective, Morris said.
-We worry that if we loosen our expectations, other people will exploit and hurt us.
-However, we don’t need sky-high expectations to ensure our safety.
-Instead, she stressed the importance of getting out of our heads and focusing on present experiences, such as how someone is treating you. “[P]aying attention to our experience as it’s happening gives us a lot more information about our safety than these expectations.”
+But we don’t need sky-high expectations to ensure our safety.
+Instead, she stressed the importance of getting out of our heads and focusing on present experiences, such as how someone is treating you.
+“Paying attention to our experience as it’s happening gives us a lot more information about our safety than these expectations.”

 For instance, Snow’s client says she made a mistake at work.
 She believes this makes her a terrible employee.
 The underlying unrealistic expectation is that she shouldn’t make any mistakes at work.
 When asked what she’d say to a loved one, she said: “Everybody makes mistakes sometimes.
 It is part of being human and not a machine.”
 Then she tells herself something similar.